IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-capacity-planning.md

 <!--more-->

-## Measure

-The first step in improvement is measurement of its current performance.

-## Planning
+## Domain

 In the food delivery business, the fleet generally consists of full-time and part-time couriers.
 Full-timers provide basic system operations, have strict shifts, and receive a fixed salary.
 Part-timers, on the other hand, boost system performance during periods of high demand and earn based on their availability.

+// add an image comparing the two

+Our goal is to create an optimal shift schedule for both full-time and part-time couriers, satisfying a set of business constraints.

+## Measure

+The first step in improvement is measurement of its current performance.

+## Linear Programming to the Rescue

+In order to solve this problem, we'll use a mathematical method called [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming).